-The HR-OS5 Robot is the first of many robot character designs to come, and is aimed at researchers and educators who are looking for a solid, high-performance, open-source humanoid robot platform to develop on.
-Each HR-OS5 Research Humanoid is assembled with your choice of 3D printed shells to give it a unique look, fully tested in-house by our engineers, with a pre-loaded and configured operating system so that developers can dive right in to getting their robot running.
-This platform will be iterative, and improved as we continue to refine the design.
-As an open-source platform, all of these updates will be readily accessible to users.
-Early adopters will receive discounted upgrade kits as major revisions are released.
+The HR-OS5 Robot is for researchers and educators who are looking for a solid, high-performance, open-source humanoid robot platform to develop on.
+Each HR-OS5 Research Humanoid is assembled and fully tested in-house by our engineers, with a pre-loaded and configured operating system so that developers can dive right in to getting their robot running.

 The HR-OS5 Humanoid's internal endoskeleton is manufactured from 5052 aircraft aluminum, and is completely modular and expandable.
 The outer shell of the robot is designed to be 3D printed, which means modifications and aesthetic tweaks are very easy and affordable.
 The robot features 12 MX-106T, 6 MX-64T, and 2 MX-28T DYNAMIXEL servos from ROBOTIS.
 The on-board CPU is comprised of an Intel NUC D54250WYK, which features an Intel Core i5-4250U 4th Generation Haswell chipset, 4GB of DDR3 RAM (up to 16gb expansion), and a 32GB SSD for internal storage.
 Wireless connectivity options are available in Xbee, Wifi 802.11N, and Bluetooth.
 Onboard IO for expansion and development include 4x USB 3.0 & 2x USB 2.0 ports, HDMI & Display Port video output, Gigabit Ethernet, SATA port, 2x mini-PCIe slots (used for SSD & Wifi/Bluetooth), and up to 8-channel audio.
 The sub-controller used to communicate with the Dynamixels is the ROBOTIS CM-730 Cortex-M3 based microcontroller, which will eventually be replaced by our own Arbotix-PRO (currently in development, scheduled release is Q4 2014).
 Onboard LiPo batteries provide 4S 14.8v 4000mAh of power, which produces approximately 30-60 minutes of runtime per charge.